emprcl/runal/README.md

 #### Windows

-> _We recommend using Windows Terminal with a good monospace font like Iosevka to display Signls correctly on Windows._
+> _We recommend using Windows Terminal with a good monospace font like Iosevka to display Runal correctly on Windows._

 Unzip the last [windows release](https://github.com/emprcl/runal/releases) and, in the same directory, run:
 ```winbatch